Cytochrome P450 (individual enzymes): Drug metabolism

 Proportion of antifungal drugs metabolized by different families of P450s.

 P450s are the major enzymes involved in drug metabolism, accounting for about 75% of the total metabolism.
 Most drugs undergo deactivation by P450s, either directly or by facilitated excretion from the body.
-However, many substances are bioactivated by P450s to form their active compounds like the antiplatelet drug clopidogrel and the opiate codeine.
+On the other hand, many substances are bioactivated by P450s to form their active compounds like the antiplatelet drug clopidogrel and the opiate codeine.

 The CYP450 enzyme superfamily comprises 57 active subsets, with seven playing roles in the metabolism of most pharmaceuticals.
 The fluctuation in the amount of CYP450 enzymes (CYP1A2, CYP2C8, CYP2C9, CYP2C19, CYP2D6, CYP3A4, and CYP3A5) in phase 1 (detoxification) can have varying effects on individuals, as genetic expression varies from person to person.
 This variation is due to the enzyme's genetic polymorphism, which leads to variability in its function and expression.
 To optimize drug metabolism in individuals, genetic testing should be conducted to determine functional foods and specific phytonutrients that cater to the individual's CYP450 polymorphism.
 Understanding these genetic variations can help personalize drug therapies for improved effectiveness and reduced adverse reactions.

 Drug interaction

 Many drugs may increase or decrease the activity of various P450 isozymes either by inducing the biosynthesis of an isozyme (enzyme induction) or by directly inhibiting the activity of the P450 (enzyme inhibition).
 A classical example includes anti-epileptic drugs, such as phenytoin, which induces CYP1A2, CYP2C9, CYP2C19, and CYP3A4.
+P450 induction is often due to a xenobiotic-sensing receptor being activated by the drug, which the cell takes as a signal for further activating the xenobiotic metabolism machinery.

 Effects on P450 isozyme activity are a major source of adverse drug interactions, since changes in P450 enzyme activity may affect the metabolism and clearance of various drugs.
 For example, if one drug inhibits the P450-mediated metabolism of another drug, the second drug may accumulate within the body to toxic levels.
 Hence, these drug interactions may necessitate dosage adjustments or choosing drugs that do not interact with the P450 system.

 Many substrates for CYP3A4 are drugs with a narrow therapeutic index, such as amiodarone or carbamazepine.
 Because these drugs are metabolized by CYP3A4, the mean plasma levels of these drugs may increase because of enzyme inhibition or decrease because of enzyme induction.